virtual-labs/exp-marquee-tags-in-html-iitd/experiment/postest.md

 <b>A  True<br></b>
 B   False<br>

 Q2.
-We can provide width and height in ‹marquee› tag ?<br>
+Can we provide width and height in ‹marquee› tag ?<br>
 <b>A  True<br></b>
 B   False<br>